SAP/component-operator-runtime/website/content/en/docs/usage/scaffolder.md

-      --kubernetes-version string                  Kubernetes go-client version to be used (default "v0.27.2") --controller-runtime-version string          Controller-runtime version to be used (default "v0.15.0") --admission-webhook-runtime-version string   Admission-webhook-runtime version to be used (default "v0.1.0") --image string                               Name of the Docker/OCI image produced by this project (default "controller:latest")
+      --kubernetes-version string                  Kubernetes go-client version to be used (default "v0.27.2") --controller-runtime-version string          Controller-runtime version to be used (default "v0.15.0") --admission-webhook-runtime-version string   Admission-webhook-runtime version to be used (default "v0.1.0") --envtest-kubernetes-version string          Kubernetes version to be used by envtest (default "1.26.1") --image string                               Name of the Docker/OCI image produced by this project (default "controller:latest")
       --skip-post-processing                       Skip post-processing